Many More Maps

 Half the charm of Cambridge is coming across unbelievably pretty buildings and streets completely by accident as you’re on the way to somewhere else, and you wouldn’t get that on the bus!

-Yes – even in the January cold and the rain Cambridge retains its charm.
-Plus, what’s better than cosying up in a Cambridge cafe in winter with a good book and pretending to yourself that you’re a student?
+Yes – even in the January cold and rain Cambridge retains its charm.
+Plus, what’s better than cosying up in a Cambridge café in winter with a good book and pretending that you’re a student?

 My favourite time to visit Cambridge is in autumn when all the students have returned to university because there’s such a buzz in the air.
-Cambridge’s dark academia vibes lend themselves perfectly to the gloomy autumn weather, and its many parks become covered in bright orange leaves.
-It’s heavenly!
+Cambridge’s dark academia vibes lend themselves perfectly to the gloomy autumn weather.
+If you’re in London for Halloween Cambridge is the perfect day trip.

-If you’re wanting to take a punting tour or see as many attractions as you possibly can during your one day in Cambridge, summer is undoubtedly the best time to visit.
+If you’re wanting to take a punting tour or see as many attractions as you possibly can during your Cambridge day trip, summer is undoubtedly the best time to visit.
+Much like summer in London, summer in Cambridge is lovely but can get HOT!

 Not only is summer the best time to go punting (since you won’t freeze on the boat) but the longer daylight hours give you much longer to explore and check more attractions off your Cambridge bucket list.
 Plus, opening hours are often longer in summer!